nebius-academy-templates/5_final_practice_for_revs/final_practice_open.md

 List every distinct responsibility your pipeline needs to carry out.
 Think in verbs: *fetch*, *search*, *draft*, *review*, *validate*, *publish*.

 > **Checkpoint — ask yourself:**
+>
 > - Which responsibilities require external data (API calls, MCP lookups)?
 > - Which responsibilities require LLM reasoning?
 > - Which responsibilities require a human decision?

 ### 2.2 Group into agents

 Group the responsibilities from 2.1 into **at least two agents**.
-Each agent must have a single, coherent job that could be described in one sentence.
+Each agent should have a single, coherent job that could be described in one sentence.

 Use this template for each agent: